 - The interface is not very intuitive.

-- Child class/ parent class concept may come across a bit complicated in the start.
+- The child class/ parent class concept may come across a bit complicated in the start.

-- No documentation included in the installation files.
+- No documentation is included in the installation files.

 - Email configuration can be a little complicated.